monirul-molla-cts/hello-angular-exp2/README.md

 We are taking hello-angular-exp1 project as a base, and on top of that we are going to practice , how to create angular components and normal class and how to use those in angular project.

-- To create a component use the following commands "ng g component <component-name>":
+- To create a component use the following commands "ng g component component-name":
 ```
 ng g component bio
 ```